What is the difference between an epic and a theme? What is a story? Is a task testable in its own right? Can you work on an epic in a sprint?

 (aka Product Backlog Item, Work Item)

-A story is an individual feature or requirement that the business wants.
+A story is an individual feature or requirement that the client (and business) wants.
 It is something that is deliverable (i.e. production ready) within a single sprint.
 A story should use the INVEST acronym (covered in this previous blog post).

 However, it was also thought that a story is only a starting point for a discussion; it does not have all the information the team may need to complete the job.

 Stories are often written in a specific format: